 Here are some tricks I’ve used successfully in the past:

 - 1 – Don’t make your goals out of reach for you.
 Goals should be a challenge to attain but not insurmountable.

 - 2 – Don’t list your goals in an obscure way.
 Saying “Get In Better Shape” won’t give you any real direction to be able to meet your goals.
 Instead you might make it a goal to “Walk briskly 30 minutes a day three times each week”.

 - 3 – Now that you have your well-defined goals listed, make a list of steps to reach your goals.
 If you plan to plant a veggie garden this year don’t just write down a goal of “Plant A Garden”.
-First make plans to select your garden spot, then to amend the soil, then to plant your veggies.
+First make plans to select your garden spot, then to amend the soil, then to plant your seeds.

 Sample Monthly Goals

 By using this goal procedure I’ve been much more successful in actually attaining the goals I aspire to each year.
 But this year I changed up my New Year’s Goals process just a bit.
 Instead of listing the goals I hope to attain sometime in the coming year I’ve made a list of each month and added at least one project next to each one.
 For instance:

 - January – *Empty master bedroom closet, declutter & rearrange